-People looking to buy or rent a property usually start their process with an online search these days.
-By employing smart real estate AdWords campaign techniques, agents can capture this high volume of potential leads for significant ROI.
+People looking to buy or rent a property usually start their process with an online search.
+By employing smart real estate paid search campaign techniques, agents can capture a high volume of potential leads for significant ROI—all with smart real estate AdWords campaigns.

 But not just any approach will create a successful lead generation or positive ROI.
 Real estate agents must be willing to analyze their own website and campaign performance data in order to create campaigns that satisfy the needs of their target audiences.
 Otherwise, poorly configured AdWords campaigns will result in a high volume of clicks but a low percentage of lead conversions, creating wasted ad spending.